yunodu/yunoui/README.md

   <br><br>

-  ## A ElvUI-based World of Warcraft User Interface.
+  ## A EllesmereUI-based World of Warcraft User Interface.

   **[Please visit yuno.wtf or click the logo for downloads and installation instructions ➜](https://yuno.wtf)**